copasi/model_replicator/examples/Array_of_oscillating_cells/README.md

 Note that most operations on this model by the COPASI GUI (steps 1-6 above) are currently very slow (at least up to version 4.44); the COPASI team is actively profiling the software with large models such as this one to improve its performance.
 COPASI needs a minimum of 16Gb of RAM to process this file, if your computer has less than that do not attempt to load this file!

-After doing these operations and running the modified (*ex3case1ready.cps*, note that it took over 2 hours), we obtain data reproducing the behavior displayed in Fig. 4 of reference 1.
+After doing these operations and running the modified *ex3case1ready.cps* (note that it took over 2 hours), we obtain data reproducing the behavior displayed in Fig. 4 of reference 1.
 We use a small python program (*ex3case1_plot.py*) to plot the data for time 800 using the matplotlib library (Fig 1.)

 ![Reproduction of behavior in Fig.4 of reference 1 ](ex3case1.png)